Skip to content

 Section titled “5.1.1 TIKO (The Platform’s Native Utility Token)”

-TIKO is the central economic engine of the entire Tikoly.com marketplace.
+TIKO is the central economic engine and base currency of the Tikoly.com platform.
 Its functions are:

-• Primary Medium of Exchange: All data streams and services on the platform are priced and paid for in TIKO.
+• Primary Medium of Exchange: All project financing and trade transactions are priced and settled in TIKO.

-• Base Liquidity Asset: TIKO serves as the base pair for all project-specific tokens (e.g., VTA/TIKO) and is the primary bridge to external capital via a core TIKO/USDT liquidity pool.
+• Base Liquidity Asset: TIKO serves as the base pair for all project tokens (e.g., FTIKO/TIKO) and is the primary bridge to external capital via a core TIKO/USDT liquidity pool.

-• Governance (Future): Holding and staking TIKO will grant voting rights on platform-wide decisions.
+• Governance: Holding and staking TIKO will grant voting rights on platform-wide decisions.

 The total supply of TIKO is designed to be dynamic, reflecting the core business of the network: verifiable real-world activity, such as renewable energy generation and consumption.